 Oil prices can have a significant impact on the Canadian economy, including inflation.
-Oil prices, particularly the discount on Canadian oil prices, are a major part of the Newfoundland, Saskatchewan and Alberta economies, affecting housing demand through effects on employment and household income.
-Benchmark oil prices, trading at around US\$81 per barrel on August 1, 2023, remain a risk, opportunity and uncertainty for the Company, particularly in provinces and municipalities that are heavily dependent on the industry for employment.
-The spread between benchmark oil prices and Canadian oil prices has increased to around US\$21 per barrel over the past quarter, which is consistent with the spread over the past year.
-The benchmark US and Canadian prices continue to show some pricing volatility as a result of a variety of factors, as indicated by US prices ranging from US\$70 per barrel to US\$81 per barrel over the past quarter, while Canadian prices have ranged from US\$47 per barrel to US\$60 per barrel within the quarter.
-Oil prices are up compared to the previous quarter and are down from the prior year, where they were around US\$95 per barrel.
-Higher oil prices are generally seen as a positive for the Alberta, Saskatchewan and

-Newfoundland economies; however, higher oil prices have also been attributed to the high inflation rates currently being experienced.
+Oil prices, particularly the discount on Canadian oil prices, are a major part of the Newfoundland, Saskatchewan, and Alberta economies, potentially affecting housing demand through effects on employment and household income.
+Benchmark oil prices, trading at around US\$78 per barrel on November 14, 2023, remain a risk, opportunity, and uncertainty for the Company, particularly in provinces and municipalities that are heavily dependent on the industry for employment.
+The spread between benchmark oil prices and Canadian oil prices has increased to around US\$27 per barrel over the past quarter, whereas it was largely hovering around a US\$20 spread over the past year.
+The benchmark US and Canadian prices continue to show pricing volatility as a result of a variety of factors, as indicated by US prices ranging from US\$75 per barrel to US\$94 per barrel over the past quarter, while Canadian prices have ranged from US\$49 per barrel to US\$74 per barrel within the quarter.
+Oil prices are down slightly compared to the previous quarter.
+The benchmark US prices are similar to the prior year, however the benchmark Canadian prices are at its lowest price in a year.
+Higher oil prices are generally seen as a positive for the Alberta, Saskatchewan, and Newfoundland economies; however, higher oil prices have also been attributed to the high inflation rates currently being experienced.

-In conclusion, the outlook for housing seems to have moderated to the current environment with demand and supply generally more in balance and housing price growth on the rise again.
-The outlook for the office real estate market is more bearish than it was a year ago.
-Despite increased rates, supply is outpacing demand and vacancy rates continue to rise.
-For both, housing and office, there continues to be uncertainty in the short term and long term, and outlooks vary across the country, particularly as a result of the macroeconomic factors described above.
+In conclusion, the outlook for housing seems to be facing significant headwinds in parts of the country as interest rates sit at 20-year highs, and indicators are showing slow economic growth, but there is a need for additional supply to help with affordability.
+The outlook for the office real estate market is more bearish than it was a year ago, with increasing office vacancies, particularly urban offices, to the point that urban office conversion projects are getting more traction.
+For both, housing and office, there continues to be uncertainty in the short term and long term, and outlooks vary across the country, particularly as a result of the macroeconomic factors described above, while the need to build more housing remains a key public concern.

 It is difficult to predict demand for real estate.
-Changes in the real estate market, whether in building type and form, demand or other changes, may significantly impact the Company's Real Estate Division.
+Changes in the real estate market, whether in building type and form, demand, or other changes, may significantly impact the Company's Real Estate Division.